Tilak1/30-Day-Cpp-Opportunity/Day_3_Polymorphism_Exception_Handling/Exception Handling/Readme.md

 * **Highlights:**

   * Safely reads numeric input from the user (avoids bad input).
   * Uses `if constexpr` for compile-time type checking.
+Check the below ref reg the use of 'constexpr'
   * Catches floating-point division by zero.

 * **Example Run:**